 “There are only a few orbits where [the ISS] reflects enough sunlight to be visible from a certain location,” Haynes says.
 “A lot of these passes will be low to the horizon, but sometimes the station will come directly overhead and will look like a bright, first magnitude star that's moving across the sky.”

-This week, those highly visible passes will happen nightly from Tuesday, June 2, to Friday, June 5, as the ISS reflects sunlight from its numerous solar panels before entering the Earth’s shadow.
-Each pass will last anywhere from three to seven minutes and will resemble an airplane jetting across the sky.
+This week, those highly visible passes will happen nightly from Tuesday, September 15, to Sunday, September 20, as the ISS reflects sunlight from its numerous solar panels before entering the Earth’s shadow.
+Each of these highly visible passes will last anywhere from three to eight minutes and will resemble an airplane jetting across the sky.

 “It's rather sudden and spectacular,” Haynes says.
 “It will be bright for several minutes and then go dim and almost disappear.”

 If you’d like to spot the station during its flyover (or wave at the astronauts inside), the good news is that you can do it from your front or back yard.
 Here’s everything you’ll need to know in order to do it.

 Why Will the ISS Be More Visible Over Arizona This Week?